February 8 – August 2018

 This exhibition featuring more than forty items including prostheses, hearing devices, and mobility devices aims to change the negative stigma associated with disability.
 The items featured in this exhibition are not for concealing, but rather, they were designed to be seen and shown off.

-Clarke Historical Library Speaker Series
+Clarke Historical Library Speaker Series - FALL 2018

 All events are free and open to the public.

 Tuesday, September 18